Frko5000/Desktop-Organizer/README.md

 run it :
 python organizer.py

-if u have a file with an extension that isnt in the configit just goes into a folder named "other" uh ya can edit ur config.json n add new things
+if u have a file with an extension that isnt in the confi git just goes into a folder named "other" uh ya can edit ur config.json n add new things

 im not even sure that ts is workin well lol :c